Justin M. Doherty, Senior Associate AD for External Relations

-Justin Doherty was promoted to associate athletic director for external relations in 2011 after serving nearly two years as assistant athletic director for external relations.
+Justin Doherty was promoted to senior associate athletic director for external relations in 2015 after serving nearly four years as associate athletic director for external relations.
 He oversees athletic communications, video services, marketing, Web site services, facilities branding and is liaison to the Big Ten Network and trademark licensing.
 In addition, he serves as sport administrator for the UW men's basketball program as well as the men’s and women’s soccer programs.
 Doherty has also overseen UW’s ticket office, served as liaison to Badger Sports Properties and served as sport administrator for men’s and women’s track and cross country.
 Prior to his most recent administrative appointment, he served as assistant athletic director for communications (2006-08), director of athletic communications (2001-05) and associate sports information director (1994-2000) at Wisconsin.

 Doherty was the day-to-day public relations contact for the Badger football program from 2001-07.
 During that time, Wisconsin played in six bowl games and Doherty promoted five Badgers who became finalists for major national awards, including Joe Thomas, the 2006 Outland Trophy winner.
 In his role as associate SID, Doherty was the primary publicist for the Badger men's basketball team (including the program's trip to the 2000 Final Four) and was the secondary contact for the football program during a period in which the Badgers won back-to-back Big Ten and Rose Bowl titles.
 Doherty was the sports information director at North Dakota from 1992-94 and was an assistant SID at Northern Michigan from 1990-92.
 He was the media relations contact for the Wildcats' 1991 NCAA Division I hockey national championship team.